optimizely/java-sdk/README.md

 #### Gradle

-The SDK is available through Bintray and is created with source and target compatibility of 1.8.
-The core-api and httpclient Bintray packages are [optimizely-sdk-core-api](https://bintray.com/optimizely/optimizely/optimizely-sdk-core-api) and [optimizely-sdk-httpclient](https://bintray.com/optimizely/optimizely/optimizely-sdk-httpclient) respectively.
-To install, place the following in your `build.gradle` and substitute `VERSION` for the latest SDK version available via MavenCentral.
+The Java SDK is distributed through Maven Central and is created with source and target compatibility of Java 1.8.
+The `core-api` and `httpclient` packages are [optimizely-sdk-core-api](https://mvnrepository.com/artifact/com.optimizely.ab/core-api) and [optimizely-sdk-httpclient](https://mvnrepository.com/artifact/com.optimizely.ab/core-httpclient-impl), respectively.

 ---
 **NOTE**

-[Bintray/JCenter will be shut down](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
-The publish repository has been migrated to MavenCentral for the SDK version 3.8.1 or later.
-Older versions will be available in JCenter.
+Optimizely previously distributed the Java SDK through Bintray/JCenter.
+But, as of April 27, 2021, [Bintray/JCenter will become a read-only repository indefinitely](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
+The publish repository has been migrated to [MavenCentral](https://mvnrepository.com/artifact/com.optimizely.ab) for the SDK version 3.8.1 or later.

 ---